NapthaAI/naptha-node/.github/deploy-readme.md

 ## Prerequisites

+### Initial Server Setup
-Before using this workflow, ensure you have the following setup:
+Before using this workflow, you must manually set up each EC2 instance:

-1. An Amazon EC2 instance running Ubuntu
+1. Launch Ubuntu EC2 instances
+2. Set up the deployment environment on each instance:
+   - Clone the repository to the target deployment path
+   - Create and configure the `.env` file with required environment variables
+   - Install all necessary dependencies (Node.js, Python, etc.)
+   - Ensure `launch.sh` and `stop_service.sh` are executable (`chmod +x *.sh`)
+   - Test the application manually to verify the environment is properly configured

+### GitHub Configuration
-2. The following GitHub repository secrets configured:
+After server setup, configure the following GitHub repository secrets:

+1. For single instance deployment:
    - `EC2_SSH_KEY`: The private SSH key for connecting to the EC2 instance
    - `EC2_HOST`: The hostname or IP address of your EC2 instance
-   - `DEPLOY_PATH`: The path on the EC2 instance where the application should be deployed
+   - `DEPLOY_PATH`: The path on the EC2 instance where the application is deployed

+2. For dual instance deployment:
+   - `EC2_SSH_KEY`: The private SSH key (same key for both instances)
+   - `EC2_HOST_1`: The hostname/IP for the first EC2 instance
+   - `EC2_HOST_2`: The hostname/IP for the second EC2 instance
+   - `DEPLOY_PATH`: The deployment path (must be same on both instances)

 ## Trigger Conditions

 The workflow triggers under two conditions:
-- On push to the `feat/deploy-actions` branch
+- On push to the `main` branch
-- When a pull request to the `feat/deploy-actions` branch is merged
+- When a pull request to the `main` branch is merged

 ## Deployment Process